john-costanzo/Phil/doc/source/keystrokes.rst

 	This state is retained across save/restores.

     ``?``
-	Toggle help panel.
+	Toggle the help panel.

     ``Ctrl-Z`` or ``Meta-Z``
-	Undo the tlast action.
-See `Undoing and Redoing Changes <undo.html#undoing-and-redoing-changesrecommended>`_
+	Undo the last action.
+See `Undoing and Redoing Changes <undo.html>`_

     ``Backspace``
         Delete the character in the grid and continue along the